-The Chinese Waitress Cast-On – A Stretchy, Flat Cast-On
+The Chinese Waitress Cast-On – A Stretchy, Reversible Cast-On

 The Chinese Waitress Cast-On is a beautiful, reversible, and stretchy short-tail cast-on.
 And it has a great name!